Dr John Tate

 Teaching Expertise

 I have had to cover a wide range of topics within Politics in my teaching career as from 1997 to 2005 there were only two Politics staff to teach the Politics major in the Bachelor of Arts and Bachelor of Social Science at the University of Newcastle.
 We therefore had to cover the entire major between us, as well as the fourth year Honours courses.
-The areas in which I have consistently taught courses since 1997 at the University of Newcastle are political theory, history of political thought, politics of globalisation, Australian politics, Introduction to Politics, Australian public policy and international relations.
+The areas in which I have consistently taught courses since 1997 at the University of Newcastle are political philosophy, politics of globalisation, Australian politics, introductory first year Politics, Australian public policy and international relations.
 I also taught a course entitled Politics and Power in Asia for a number of years.

 Administrative Expertise

-Chair of the Faculty Library Committee for a number of years.
+Chair of the Faculty Library Committee 1998-2005.
 Member of the Faculty Carbon Footprint Committee (chaired by Associate Professor Kala Saravanamuthu).
 Member of the Faculty Teaching and Learning Committee 2014-15.
-Head of Discipline in Politics & International Relations 2010-2012; Student Academic Conduct Officer (SACO) for the Newcastle Business School 2017- present.
+Head of Discipline in Politics & International Relations 2010-2012; Student Academic Conduct Officer (SACO) for the Newcastle Business School 2017- present; Editor of the Newcastle Business School Discussion Paper series, 2018 to 2020.

 Qualifications